-The undersigned hereby appoints Ranjan Kalia and Paul D. Tutun, together, and each of them singly, proxies, with full power of substitution to vote all shares of stock of Virtusa Corporation (the "Company") which the undersigned is entitled to vote at the Annual Meeting of Stockholders of Virtusa Corporation to be held virtually via https://www.cesonlineservices.com/vrtu20_vm on October 2, 2020 at 8:00 a.m. local time, and at any adjournments or postponements thereof, upon matters set forth in the Notice of Annual Meeting of Stockholders and Proxy Statement dated August 17, 2020, a copy of which has been received by the undersigned.
+The undersigned hereby appoints Ranjan Kalia and Paul D. Tutun, together, and each of them singly, proxies, with full power of substitution to vote all shares of stock of Virtusa Corporation (the "Company") which the undersigned is entitled to vote at the Annual Meeting of Stockholders of Virtusa Corporation to be held on [•] [•] at [•]., local time, and at any adjournments or postponements thereof, upon matters set forth in the Notice of Annual Meeting of Stockholders and Proxy Statement dated [•], a copy of which has been received by the undersigned.

 THIS WHITE PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED BY THE UNDERSIGNED STOCKHOLDER(S).
-IF NO DIRECTION IS GIVEN, THIS WHITE PROXY WILL BE VOTED FOR ITEMS 1, 2 AND 3 AND IN ACCORDANCE WITH THE DISCRETION OF THE PROXIES, TO THE EXTENT PERMITTED BY RULE 14a-4(c) UNDER THE SECURITIES EXCHANGE ACT OF 1934, AS AMENDED, ON ANY OTHER MATTERS AS MAY PROPERLY COME BEFORE THE ANNUAL MEETING.
-YOU MAY ALSO SUBMIT YOUR VOTE VIA THE INTERNET (WWW.CESVOTE.COM) BY FOLLOWING THE INSTRUCTIONS IN THE SECURE WEBSITE OR BY TELEPHONE (1-888-693-8683) BY FOLLOWING THE INSTRUCTIONS IN THE RECORDED MESSAGE.
-IF YOU VOTE VIA THE INTERNET OR VIA TELEPHONE OR HAVE PREVIOUSLY SENT YOUR PROXY IN, YOU WILL NOT LIMIT YOUR RIGHT TO VOTE VIRTUALLY AT THE ANNUAL MEETING.
+IF NO DIRECTION IS GIVEN, THIS WHITE PROXY WILL BE VOTED FOR ITEMS 1, 2 AND 3 AND IN ACCORDANCE WITH THE DISCRETION OF THE PROXIES ON ANY OTHER MATTERS AS MAY PROPERLY COME BEFORE THE ANNUAL MEETING.
+YOU MAY ALSO SUBMIT YOUR VOTE VIA THE INTERNET ([•]) BY FOLLOWING THE INSTRUCTIONS IN THE SECURE WEBSITE OR BY TELEPHONE ([•]) BY FOLLOWING THE INSTRUCTIONS IN THE SECURE WEBSITE OR BY TELEPHONE ([•]) BY FOLLOWING THE INSTRUCTIONS IN THE RECORDED MESSAGE.
+IF YOU VOTE VIA THE INTERNET OR VIA TELEPHONE OR HAVE PREVIOUSLY SENT YOUR PROXY IN, YOU WILL NOT LIMIT YOUR RIGHT TO VOTE IN PERSON AT THE ANNUAL MEETING.